-Approve all agency field placements.
-Approval is dependent upon the agency's willingness to accept students and to provide the necessary opportunities and experiences for achieving the educational outcomes of the Program.
-The Director of Field Education will

-- Provide assistance and consultation on issues related to the field practicum. - Take a lead role in developing, reviewing, and evaluating all components of the field education curriculum. - Approve Field Instructors and Task Supervisors. - Provide orientation and training materials to Field Instructors and Task Supervisors. - Resolve problems that affect field education of students.
+- Approve all agency field placements.
+Approval is dependent upon the agency's willingness to accept students and to provide the necessary opportunities and experiences for achieving the educational outcomes of the program.
+The Director of Field Education will - Provide assistance and consultation on issues related to the field practicum. - Take a lead role in developing, reviewing, and evaluating all components of the field education curriculum. - Approve Field Instructors and Task Supervisors. - Provide orientation and training materials to Field Instructors and Task Supervisors. - Resolve problems that affect field education of students. - Provide guidance as needed that helps students to successfully complete field education.

-Field Faculty
+Field Liaisons

-Field Faculty are employed by the University and teach the Field Seminar.

-Field Faculty are expected to
+Field Liaisons are faculty employed by the University who teach the Field Seminar.
+Field Liaisons are expected to

 - Maintain contact with the Field Instructor through conference calls, synchronous face-toface meetings, e-mails, and mid-term and the end-of-semester evaluations.
-In the event a problem should arise requiring the Field Faculty's attention, additional agency contact via emails and conference calls will occur. - Evaluate the student's performance in the practicum and assigns grades, in collaboration with the field instructor and the student. - Inform and consult with the Director of Field Education about field-related problems that may require intervention. - Help the student to make connections between classroom knowledge and its application in the field experience. - Facilitate student peer support, sharing, peer consultation, and analysis of practicum experiences.
+In the event a problem should arise requiring the Field Liaison's attention, additional agency contact via emails and conference calls will occur. - Evaluate the student's performance in the practicum and assigns grades, in collaboration with the field instructor and the student. - Inform and consult with the Director of Field Education about field-related problems that may require intervention. - Help the student to make connections between classroom knowledge and its application in the field experience. - Facilitate student peer support, sharing, peer consultation, and analysis of practicum experiences. - Act as a role model to promote professional, ethical practice.